 Travel expenses for medical treatments (including gas, hotels, car rental)

 Would you be able to handle these extra expenses if you are diagnosed with a critical illness?

-Critical illness insurance from ivari provides a tax-free,*(1) lump-sum Critical Illness Benefit when you are diagnosed with a covered condition as defined in your contract and you survive the 30-day survival period.
+Critical Illness Protection from ivari provides a tax-free,1 lump-sum Critical Illness Benefit when you are diagnosed with a covered condition as defined in your contract and you survive the 30-day survival period.

 The money you receive can be used however you choose, without restriction.

-You can purchase critical illness insurance from ivari with either 4-condition coverage or 25-condition coverage.
+You can purchase Critical Illness Protection from ivari with either 4-condition coverage or 25-condition coverage.

-Your critical illness policy from ivari offers you the following benefits:
+Your Critical Illness Protection policy from ivari offers you the following benefits:

 Critical Illness Protection Benefit

 Provides a one-time, lump-sum payment if the life insured is diagnosed with one of the Critical Illness Covered Conditions and survives the 30-day survival period.